InnovationExploited/DeepLearningBookFigures-Volume1/README.md

 # "Deep Learning - From Basics to Practice" by Andrew Glassner

-## Book available from Amazon at http://TK
+## Books available from Amazon at http://amzn.to/2F4nz7k and http://amzn.to/2EQtPR2

 ## Jupyter notebooks and Figures